Skip to main content

 Email Simulator Setup

-Simulator Interface
+Playground Interface

-Once inside the simulator, you can:
+Once inside the Playground, you can:

 • Send test messages as a user or agent.